Is resilience and bounding back faster what we need now?

 What is resilience?

-I like how Ann Masten Ph.D. shares that ‘resilience refers to positive adaptation to adversity, but there are different perspectives on how to define resilience exactly.
-My view is that we need to think of resilience as the capacity of a system, whether that system is a person, a family, an economy, or a community, to adapt successfully to challenges that threatened the functioning, the survival, or the development of that system.
-All of our of us as individuals, we depend on many other systems for our resilience.’
+I like how Ann Masten Ph.D. shares that ‘resilience refers to positive adaptation to adversity, but there are different perspectives on defining resilience exactly.
+We need to think of resilience as the capacity of a system, whether a person, a family, an economy, or a community, to adapt successfully to challenges threatening functioning, survival, or the development of that system.
+All of our of us, as individuals, depend on many other systems for our resilience.’

 Resilience is the capacity of a community system

-When we send people to resilience training or state that we need more resilient people or claim that resilience is a character trait, we focus on resilience as an individual effort.
-This is most likely Western USA business focus on the individual and that when things are tough, we need to build the individual(s).
-However, when a company focuses on the individual (you), they can separate, be prejudiced, and bias against you because you are not resilient – this is how the company defines resilience in an individual (see the Euthyphro dilemma).
+When we send people to resilience training, state that we need more resilient people, or claim that resilience is a character trait, we focus on resilience as an individual effort.
+This is most likely an American business focus on the individual and that when things are tough, we need to build the individual(s).
+However, when a company focuses on the individual (you), they can separate, be prejudiced, and be biased against you because you are not resilient – this is how the company defines resilience in an individual (see the Euthyphro dilemma).

 Five ways to support the emergence of resiliency